p2pcoinspro/p2p-master/p2p_17mn_install_How_to.md

 Check your e-mail
 You got  email with ip user pass for the vps you just created

-Use putty (https://the.earth.li/~sgtatham/putty/latest/w32/putty.exe) to login to VPS (best soution) or Find and press Access console from the droplets options.
+Use putty (https://the.earth.li/~sgtatham/putty/latest/w32/putty.exe) to login to VPS .
 A new black window will start where you need to setup the vps Login with the user and password you received on e-mail You will be prompted to change the password so you follow the steps.